Residence Halls Info

 Academic Participation: The primary purpose of Residence Life is to support the academic mission of Wayne State College and to facilitate a healthy living-learning environment.
 Residence halls are designed provide a convenient opportunity for students to attend class while providing opportunities to learn within the hall.
 Students are expected to be actively engaged with their academic schedule and regularly attending classes.
 Should students demonstrate little to no active participation in the majority (or all) of their classes, the Office of Residence Life reserves the right to require students to vacate the residence hall.

 Financial Standing: Students must remain in good financial standing with the College in order to remain in the residence halls.
-Should a student be found to not have their account charges current as determined by the Business Services office, students may be asked to leave the residence halls.
+Should a student be found to not have their account charges current as determined by Student Financial Services, students may be asked to leave the residence halls.

 In all cases mentioned above, students will still be responsible for a prorated charge based on the length of stay and the meal plan they have used while in housing.